gar6920/3D-V2/memory bank/progress.md

 Current state: The game world now has a much more immersive feel with the ground appearing to extend infinitely to the horizon.
 The grid pattern provides spatial awareness, while the fog creates a natural blend between ground and sky at the distance.
 The boundary markers are now subtle guides rather than obvious barriers, and the wrapping functionality remains fully intact.

 Status: Ready for the next feature implementation.

+## Step 12: Animal Integration with Blender Models - COMPLETED
+- Created a variety of detailed animal models in Blender:
+  - Dog, Elephant, Giraffe, Lion, Cow, Penguin, Crocodile, Frog
+  - Each animal designed with distinctive features and appropriate proportions
+  - Each model saved in the models/animals folder as .blend files
+- Exported the animal models to GLB format for use in the game
+- Implemented an animal loading and placement system in the game:
+  - Created a new animals.js module to handle animal loading and placement
+  - Used the GLTFLoader to load the animal models into the game
+  - Added name tags above each animal for easy identification
+  - Randomly placed animals throughout the game world
+  - Implemented collision detection for all animal models
+- Integrated the animal system with the existing game mechanics:
+  - Animals are loaded on game startup
+  - Proper wrapping behavior at world boundaries
+  - Shadows and lighting applied consistently

+Current state: The game world is now populated with various detailed animal models created in Blender.
+Players can explore the environment and discover different animals throughout the landscape.
+The animals are properly integrated with the game's wrapping world mechanics and collision system, enhancing the exploration experience.

+Status: Feature complete.
+The animal system provides a foundation for potential future interactions with animals.